alisw/AliPhysics/PWG/HMTF/post_process/README.md

 usage: hmtfmc prepare_plots [-h] input_file

-This will download AnalysisResults.root from the given alien path into the current directory, prefixing it with the train number.
+This will download AnalysisResults.root from the given alien path into the current directory.
+The file name is composed of the train id and generator name as given in the trains `env.sh` file.
 Subsequently, "all" plots are created and saved in to the AnalysisResults.root file.
 This step needs to be taken before creating summary or comparison PDFs.
 This operation requrires a valid alien-token!

 positional arguments:
   input_file  Path to file containing the input data